anytypeio/community/README.md

 ## Contributing

-> ℹ️ : We ask that all users read our [code of conduct](#code-of-conduct) before contributing to Anytype community.
+> ℹ️ : We ask that all users read our [Code of Conduct](#code-of-conduct) before contributing to the community.
-> Anytype community welcomes contributions and corrections.
-Before contributing, please make sure you have read the guidelines below.
-If you decide to contribute anything, please follow the steps below.
+> Anytype welcomes all contributions and corrections.
+Please follow the steps below in order to contribute.
 If you're new to \_git\* and/or _GitHub_, we suggest you go through [the GitHub Guides](https://guides.github.com/introduction/flow/).

 1. Fork this repository
 2. (Optional) Clone the fork